-Here’s a recent diatribe from Dr. Paul Sutter on Quantum Theory.
+Here’s an excellent diatribe from Dr. Paul Sutter on Quantum Theory.
 It is both hilarious and tragic.
-False priors caused this quantum mess.
+A lack of imagination during the classical to quantum transition caused the quantum mess.

-I think at least part of the issue is that quantum mechanics is dissatisfying to some who study it.
+One signal of the root issue is that quantum mechanics is dissatisfying to many who dive into it, no matter how deep they go.
 Why should we accept that the best science can do is a probability of outcome?
 Particle assemblies have multiple frequencies and we don’t know where in the wave equation the reaction is going to occur.
 Instead of throwing up our hands and capitulating to probabilities, this is a clue for where to look for a solution.
-The QM proponents were very aggressive in using QM to wall off certain lines of investigation.
-Sometimes I wonder if it was on purpose.
+Why should we accept the concept of the quantum with no implementation?
+The QM proponents were very aggressive in walling off various lines of investigation by stating that quantum were fundamental.

 J Mark Morris : Boston : Massachusetts